changesets/changesets/.changeset/strong-crews-film.md

 "@changesets/assemble-release-plan": patch
 ---

-Fixed an issue where dependent packages would not get bumped properly when exiting prerelease mode.
+Fixed an issue where dependent packages would sometimes not get bumped properly when exiting prerelease mode.